Menu

 It is important to note that if you have taken out an equity release plan with a ‘no negative equity guarantee’, none of your beneficiaries would be liable for any outstanding debt upon death.

-Another thing to consider when taking out an equity release plan is what happens if you move house during the term of the loan.
+Another thing to consider when taking out an equity release plan is what happens if you move house during the loan term.
 In most cases, lenders will allow customers who take out their products with them to transfer their existing loan agreement onto another property without starting again from scratch.

 However, it’s always best practice to check with each lender individually, as policies vary between providers.